Yrjö Ruutu: Jäger activism (1914–1918)

 Ruutu was member of the governing body of the Student Union of the University of Helsinki 1912–1915 and its chairman 1913–1915.
 He was member of a circle of student activists opposing the Russification of Finland.
 This group was responsible for starting the Jäger movement, and Ruutu was one of the people who organised the founding meeting of the central committee in 1914.
 According to Pehr Norrmén, Ruutu was the one to suggest funneling volunteers to Germany and organising these veterans to form the revolutionary vanguard in Finland.

 Ruutu was an active Jäger recruiter and wrote propaganda leaflets to aid in recruitment.
-He was arrested by Russian authorities in 1916 and was sent to Shpalernaya Pretrial Detention Prison in St. Petersburg.
+He was arrested by Russian authorities in 1916 and was sent to Shpalernaya Pretrial Detention Prison in Petrograd.
 He was likely to be executed, but like the rest of the Finnish activist imprisoned there, the authorities never had time to carry out the sentences as the prisoners were released by a mob in 1917.
+After his release Ruutu had to remain in hiding, since the new Russian authorities also regarded him as a German agent.
+He moved to Stockholm and then to Berlin, where he worked at Das finnländische Büro, the unofficial representation of the Finnish activists.

-Ruutu took part in the civil war in Finland in the white guard as the adjutant of the commander of the regiment of North Savo.
+Ruutu took part in the civil war in Finland in 1918 on the white side as the adjutant of the commander of the regiment of North Savo.
 He was awarded the Order of the Cross of Liberty first and second class and the Order of the Cross of Liberty third class with swords.